vekteo/Card_sorting_jsPsych/README.md

 </ul>

 <h1>Setting options</h1>
-The language of the task can be set in the parameters.js file by modifying the variable "language".<br>Available languages: english (en), hungarian (hu)
+The language of the task can be set in the parameters.js file by modifying the variable "language".<br>Available languages: english (en), hungarian (hu), french (fr), portuguese (pt)

 <h1>Browser requirements</h1>
 Any browser except Safari and Internet Explorer.